You are browsing a version that has not yet been released. |

 Usage of a query cache is highly recommended.

-For development you should use the
+For development you should use an array cache like

-which only caches data on a
+which only caches data on a per-request basis.

 SQL Logger (Optional)